sanni/cartreader/sd/README.md

 Example:
 A172,24,48
-checksum, size in Mbit, number of banks (lorom needs twice as many banks as hirom for the same rom size)
+checksum, size in Mbit, number of banks (lorom needs twice as many banks as hirom for the same rom size, lorom: 32kb banks, hirom: 64kb banks)

 #### PCE_CRC_LIST.txt
 Placing this file into the root of the SD card will enable verify and automatic game name identifier.